 If you’re specifically sending cold email, and you’re serious about getting results, then you also need the ability to use some important cold email tactics:

-- Warm-up your email address
+- (Though it’s on the way out…) Warm-up your email address

 - Add a pause between each email to simulate individual sending